PikioopSo/Building-Blocks/README.md

 Monopolization in industries such as the energy industry have led to conflicts like the South Dakota Pipeline Protests, rare earth metal conflicts, and more.

 ### Our Mission
-We strive every day to bring a tolerant, compassionate, and just world to life through working in the open to collaborate on projects for science, engineering, and creating.
+We strive every day to bring a tolerant, compassionate, and just world to life by working in the open to collaborate on projects for science, engineering, and creating.

 ### Our Beliefs and Values
 Our belief is that through art we can overcome obstacles and come together to learn and share our knowledge and dreams.